svalat/svUnitTest/README.txt

-Pour compiler le projet :
+To compile the project :

 $> mkdir build
 $> cd build